-Disclosure – In order to offer personal insight about what to do when visiting Hamburg, I worked with Hamburg Marketing.
+Disclosure – In order to offer personal insight about what to do when visiting Hamburg, I worked with Hamburg Marketing and Housing Anywhere.
 As always, any opinions expressed here are entirely my own.
 This post also contains some affiliate links.
 If you book a tour, car rental, or hotel, I’ll earn a tiny commission at no extra cost to you.
 Thanks for your support!